CodeQuadrant/CurrencyFormat/README.md

 ### Instructions

 1. Download and install plugin
-2. Create currency cody select list or radio button with currency codes you wish to support
+2. Create new select list or radio button item with currency codes you wish to support
 3. Link the item you created in step 2 to the currencyFormat plugin item